Hobbled by coronavirus, China's first-quarter GDP shrinks for first time on record

 Of major concern for policymakers is social stability among its 1.4 billion citizens, millions of whom migrate from rural areas to cities to find work each year.

-China’s urban jobless rate was at 5.9% in March, down from 6.2% in February, suggesting the pain in the labour market is yet to be seen in official numbers.
+The urban jobless rate fell to 5.9% in March from 6.2% in February, suggesting the pain in the labour market is yet to be reflected in official numbers.

-However, analysts expect nearly 30 million job losses this year due to stuttering work resumptions and plunging global demand, outpacing the 20-plus million layoffs during the 2008-09 financial crisis.
+However, analysts warn of nearly 30 million job losses this year due to stuttering work resumptions and plunging global demand, outpacing the more than 20 million layoffs seen during the 2008-09 financial crisis.

-Beijing has pledged to take more steps to combat the impact of the pandemic, as mounting job losses threaten social stability.
+China’s stability-obsessed leaders have pledged more steps to combat the slump but are mindful of the lessons learned in 2008-09 when massive stimulus saddled the economy with mountains of debt.

+Last month, the ruling Communist Party’s Politburo said it was considering measures such as more local government special bonds and special treasury bonds.

+“We expect Beijing to deliver a large stimulus package soon to combat the worst recession in decades, with most of the financing to be provided by the PBOC (People’s Bank of China),” Ting Lu, chief China economist at Nomura, said in a note.

-The central bank has already loosened monetary policy to help free up the flow of credit to the economy, but its easing so far has been more measured than during the global financial crisis.
+The PBOC has already loosened monetary policy to help free up credit to the economy, but its easing so far has been less aggressive than during the global financial crisis.

 The government will also lean on fiscal stimulus to spur infrastructure investment and consumption, which could push the 2020 budget deficit to a record high.

-For 2020, China’s economic growth is set to stumble to 2.5%, its slowest annual pace in nearly half a century, a Reuters poll showed this week.
+For 2020, China’s economic growth is expected to stumble to 2.5%, its slowest annual pace in nearly half a century, a Reuters poll showed this week.

 Reporting by Lusha Zhang, Kevin Yao and Gabriel Crossley; Editing by Sam Holmes